fairhopeweb/xero-layan-git/README.md

 Some notes before proceeding :

 > Applying this rice will override all your settings.
 So make sure to create a backup of your system either via Snapper if using it, or TimeShift.
 Don't worry though, script will attempt to create a backup for you of your ~/.config folder before proceeding.
 Still better be safe than sorry.

->
+Performance issues :

 > This rice as with all rices is not recommended to be used on lower-end hardware. iGPUs and less than 4GB RAM will result in sluggish and sometimes laggy behaviour.
 You've been warned.
-If still insist on installing on lower-end systems, don't come to me asking for help..
+If you still insist on installing on lower-end systems, don't come to me asking for help..

 ![XeroLayan](https://i.imgur.com/aVgMxed.jpg)

-# Requirement for Arch KDE Distros ...
+# Requirement for *Other* Arch KDE Distros ...

 First off, note that if you want to use on other Arch based distros with KDE than **XeroLinux** you will need to add my repo since most of the packages are only available there.
 (This does not apply to Debian or Fedora).